Click Here for a 3D design consultation with our interior designers!

 The flooring in your home unknowingly says a lot about you.
 Since it’s a surface that’s isn’t quick and easy to remove and redo regularly, it ends up dictating the overarching style of your house.
 It also reveals the materials you’re drawn to, the way you maintain your home, and even the amount you may have splurged on it.

 A well-designed floor also ties the décor of a space together—sometimes even enhancing it.
 If you’re looking to add in an interesting design detail or infuse colour and texture through your flooring, there might be the right tile design for living room out there to do the trick.
-From porcelain and ceramic to natural stone and mosaic, here’s a round up of the tiled floorings that we’re eyeing this season.
+From porcelain and ceramic to natural stone and mosaic, here’s a round up of the tiled floorings for living room that we’re eyeing this season.

 1. A DARK BOLD TILE DESIGN FOR THE HALL

-If you’re looking to create a sense of sophistication in your living room décor, consider a darker moodier palette for the entire space.
+If you’re looking to create a sense of sophistication in your contemporary living room décor, consider a darker moodier palette for the entire space.
 While every piece of furniture, furnishing and accessory doesn’t have to follow this theme, you could pick one accent piece or fixture to set this tone.
 In this home interior, large sleek black stone tiles have been laid out for the living room flooring.
 In contrast, other elements in the room such as the unique chandelier on the ceiling and the tangerine couches bring in bright pops of colour to create a sense of balance.

 STYLE TIP: When using darker shades, less is always more.
 To avoid a room looking too flat and gloomy, play with textures and